Skip to content

 The Investor Renovation Mindset (It’s Not Your Dream Bathroom)

-Here’s where a lot of landlords go wrong: they renovate like homeowners.
+Here’s where a lot of landlords make costly renovation mistakes: they renovate like homeowners.

 You’re not building your dream bathroom.
 You’re creating attractive, functional space that justifies rental premiums while controlling costs and choosing materials that withstand tenant use.